 8. Marbled Bengal Cat

 - Horizontal Flowing.
-These markings are much like the markings seen on a Boa Constrictor, flowing horizontally along the spine of the cat.
+These markings are much like those seen on a Boa Constrictor, flowing horizontally along the cat’s spine.

 - Reduced horizontal flow.
 Also known as “high-acreage,” this pattern has a high ratio of background to markings and is prized due to its close resemblance to wild cats.